Pamir (ship): Last voyage

 On the morning of 21 September 1957, she was caught in Hurricane Carrie before shortening sails.
 It was later considered that because the radio officer had also been given substantial administrative tasks (to save the money required for another officer's position), he had likely not received any of the radio storm warnings.
 She had also not responded to radio hails by ships that had sighted her earlier in the voyage.
 She soon listed severely to port in the sudden storm.
 As hatchways and other openings were not closed at once, they probably allowed considerable amounts of water to enter, as found by the commission which examined the probable causes of the sinking.
 The shipping company's lawyer at the investigation claimed that the water entered her due to a leak.
 According to the commission, the water caused her to list further and the grain to shift, which aggravated the list.

 The captain did not order the flooding of her grain-filled ballast tanks, which would have helped her to right herself.
 Once she listed severely, the lifeboats could not be deployed because her port side was underwater and her starboard side was raised to an angle that did not allow use of the boats.

-She sent distress signals before capsizing at 13:03 local time, and sinking after drifting keel-up for 30 minutes in the middle of the Atlantic 600 nmi west-southwest of the Azores at position 35°57′N 40°20′W. Three damaged lifeboats that had come loose before or during the capsizing and the only lifeboat that had been deployed was drifting nearby.
+She sent distress signals before capsizing at 13:03 local time, and sinking after drifting keel-up for 30 minutes in the middle of the Atlantic 600 nmi west-southwest of the Azores at position 35°57′N 40°20′W. Three damaged lifeboats that had come loose before or during the capsizing and the only lifeboat that had been deployed were drifting nearby.
 None contained any provisions or working distress signal rockets.
 Many sharks were later seen near the position.